-Canadians traveling to the European microstate of San Marino from 2021 onwards will need to obtain an ETIAS for San Marino before they travel.
+Canadians travelling to the European microstate of San Marino from 2022 onwards will need to obtain an ETIAS for San Marino before departure.

-The ETIAS is a security initiative being introduced to Schengen area countries with the goal of cracking down on terrorism and making life within the Schengen states safer and more secure.
-Thanks to the ETIAS, this increased security will also be available for Canadians traveling to San Marino to enjoy.
+ETIAS is not a visa.
+It is a security initiative being introduced to Schengen Area countries with the goal of cracking down on terrorism and making life within the Schengen states safer and more secure.
+Thanks to the ETIAS, this increased security will also be enjoyed by Canadians travelling to San Marino.

 To obtain an ETIAS for San Marino, Canadian nationals need to complete a short, simple application form online.
 This form will ask applicants for personal information including name, address, and date of birth, passport details (number, dates of issue and expiry), itinerary for San Marino, and details about health status and criminal record.

-Traveling to San Marino from Canada With an ETIAS Authorization
+Travelling to San Marino from Canada with an ETIAS authorisation

-Once the ETIAS for San Marino has been approved, it will remain valid for 3 years and will permit holders to visit the Schengen Area for multiple stays, provided each stay is for a duration of 90 days or less within a 180-day period.
-Those applying for ETIAS to visit San Marino should also be aware that this authorization will allow them to move freely and without additional documentation between all 26 countries of the Schengen Area.
+An ETIAS for San Marino will be valid for 3 years and will permit holders to visit the Schengen Area multiple times, provided each stay is for a duration of 90 days or less within a 180-day period.
+Those applying for ETIAS to visit San Marino should also be aware that this authorisation will allow them to move freely and without additional documentation between all 26 countries of the Schengen Area.

 The Republic of San Marino is a microstate located in the Apennine Mountains.
 It is surrounded by Italy on all sides, and as such, is considered an enclave.
 It is the fifth smallest country in the world.